beakerbrowser/unwalled.garden/_md/docs/api/bookmarks.md

 ## Bookmarks API

-Read and create bookmarks for links around the Web.
+Bookmarks are links which you have saved and will want to reference in the future.

 ---